Seasonal Planning for UK Travel

 Spring in the United Kingdom (March to May)

-This is shoulder season, with mild weather, relatively few visitors, and considerably lower prices than summer.
-In all, a great time to visit, not least as everywhere the spring months are the least rainy of the year.
+This is shoulder season, characterized by mild weather, relatively few visitors, and considerably lower prices than summer.
+In all, a great time to visit, especially since the spring months are the least rainy of the year.

 Whether you're visiting England, Wales, Scotland, or Northern Ireland, the scenery appears at its best in spring, when the hills are emerald green after winter rains, and wildflowers are in bloom as the first snowdrops give way to daffodils, crocuses, and bluebells.
 Nesting birds can be seen on coastal clifftops, as auks, guillemots, razorbills, and puffins in Scotland and Wales arrive from their warm-weather winter quarters.
 Newborn lambs caper in the lush meadows.
 And by May, baby foxes, rabbits, and hedgehogs emerge from their burrows.

-By April, the air is warming, though turbulent with thundery showers.
+By April, the air is warming, although it remains turbulent with thundery showers.
 Leaves are now in full bud and bloom.
 But a late winter cold snap can still bring April snow.
-Come May, nights can still be frosty, but the daytime average temperature has risen from 44°F (7°C) in March to 55°F (13°C) for May in London; from 43°F (6°C) in March to 51°F (11°C) for May for Belfast; and from 40.5°F (5°C) in March to 49°F (9°C) for May for Edinburgh.
+Come May, nights can still be frosty, but the daytime average temperature has risen from 44°F (7°C) in March to 55°F (13°C) for May in London; from 43°F (6°C) in March to 51°F (11°C) for May in Belfast; and from 41°F (5°C) in March to 49°F (9°C) for May for Edinburgh.

-Hay Festival, Hay-on-Wye, Wales.
-One of the best-known literary events in the UK, despite the town's small size, and occurs from late May to June.
+Hay Festival, Hay-on-Wye, Wales (May-June).
+This literature-focused event is held in the small town of Hay-on-Wye in Wales.
+It's one of the best-known literary events in the UK, despite the town's small size, and takes place from late May to early June.

 The United Kingdom in March